codingforeveryone/READMEs/programmer-skills/start-to-develop-js.md

 have some online code editors available like [jsbin](https://jsbin.com), [jsfiddle](https://jsfiddle.net/), or [codepen](http://codepen.io/).
 There you can write your code and run it without leaving the browser.
-Other tools with more features can also be found like [cloud9](https://c9.io/), which allows you to run code from other languages, or even run a web server in nodejs.
+There are also other tools with more features.
+For instance, [cloud9](https://c9.io/) allows you to run code from other languages - and even run a web server in nodejs.

 #### How to start with jsbin